campdogg/ardusub_surftrak/README.md

 at 4Hz so the data isn't always up to date.
 This is an artifact of the way we inject rangefinder data in SITL.
 It is not present in the Gazebo simulations.

-In live experiments, the readings from the Ping sonar sensor were delayed ~0.8s when the sub was ~4m off the seafloor.
+_Updated 5-Jun-2023:_ In live experiments, the readings from the Ping sonar sensor were delayed ~0.8s when the sub was ~4m off the seafloor.
 This could be due to the speed of sound in water, the sensor firmware, and delays caused by data pipeline.
 This can cause large (> 1m) oscillations as the sub attempts to hold depth using the rangefinder.
-The RNGFND_GAIN parameter can be used to attenuate the response, which minimizes the oscillations.
+A PID controller was added to address this problem.

 ### surftrak in SITL (trapezoid)